NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 - Chuang and Nielsen, Quantum Computation and Quantum Information, https://www.cambridge.org/highereducation/books/quantum-computation-and-quantum-information/01E10196D0A682A6AEFFEA52D53BE9AE#overview
 - Hunt, Quantum Computing for programmers, https://www.cambridge.org/core/books/quantum-computing-for-programmers/BA1C887BE4AC0D0D5653E71FFBEF61C6

+## Good resources
+With the hands-on programming component we strongly recommend that you install Qiskit on your computer before the school starts.
+- For Qiskit, follow the  instructions at https://qiskit.org/documentation/getting_started.html
+- We strongly recommend using the Jupyter notebook environment at https://quantum-computing.ibm.com/.
+This environment has Qiskit already set up and is free, just requires an email to register.
+It has built in support for Jupyter notebooks and should be sufficient for everything needed.
+- See also Ryan Larose's (from 2019) Quantum computing bootcamp with Qiskit - https://github.com/rmlarose/qcbq.
 ## Detailed lecture plan

 Lectures are 50 minutes and there is a small break of 10 minutes